nicksinclair/nicksinclair.github.io/src/pages/projects/itential/north-star.md

 ## Specifications

-A **specification sheet** was created in Figma for each component type in order to communicate to development as well as to other designers information about the component's format, behavior and state.
+A **specification sheet** was created in Figma for each component type in order to communicate to development, as well as to other designers, information about the component's format, behavior and state.
 These specs would serve as a **singular source of truth** for development related tasks, resulting in a streamlined handoff with engineering.

 :::